ElemeFE/element/examples/docs/en-US/select.md

 :::

 :::tip
-If the binding value of Select is an object, make sure to assign `value-key` as its unique identity key name.
+If the binding value of Select is an object, make sure to assign `value-key` as its unique identity key name, `label-key` as the value key for its display content.
 :::

 ### Select Attributes